 The surface of natural teeth when looked at under the microscope are covered with tiny, microscopic pores called tubules.
 These surface pores act as traps for small particles of food on the superficial layer of the tooth and result in staining and discoloration.
 Teeth staining is a natural phenomenon, and it greatly depends on diet of the individual and social habits such as smoking.
 Having good oral hygiene improves overall appearance of teeth and limits the extent of staining.

-Prior to bleaching teeth, dental professionals must ensure teeth that will be encountering the whitening material, are free of any cavity, have no exposed dentin, have no prior history of sensitivity and are in good periodontal health.
+Prior to bleaching teeth at Dental Atelier, we must ensure teeth that will be encountering the whitening material, are free of any cavity, have no exposed dentin, have no prior history of sensitivity and are in good periodontal health.
 This evaluation is done during examination of the teeth and oral cavity, and it is a very critical step.
 For example, a tooth with extensive cavity or dentin exposure will not benefit from whitening.
 In fact, contact with whitening material may result in irreversible damage to the tooth, killing the pulp and causing excessive pain and discomfort that may require a root canal to resolve the problem.

 Additionally, periodontal status of gums surrounding must be considered.
 Teeth whitening is to be only done on patients with minimal periodontal issues.
 Diseases such as sever gingivitis and bleeding gums, and periodontitis will affect the outcome of the bleaching, in addition to making the whitening process difficult and uncomfortable to patients.
 Therefore, a patient who has not seen a dentist for a while should be examined thoroughly to identify any untreated dental cavity, and periodontal disorder prior to dental whitening.